 If you are an NMIT past or present student, keep up-to-date on Te Pūkenga | NMIT's Facebook page(external link) (external link)or Instagram(external link) or Tik Tok.
 There is also a Te Pūkenga | NMIT Students Facebook page.(external link)

-Following these four steps will help accelerate your orientation with NMIT and help focus your efforts on settling in and studying.
+Following these steps will help accelerate your orientation with NMIT and help focus your efforts on settling in and studying.

 If you have received a confirmation letter but haven't replied, you need to accept your place.

 Doing this confirms your enrolment and unlocks lots of great benefits.

 You'll need to visit Information and Enrolments at Nelson Campus or the administration office on the Marlborough Campus to have your card printed.

 Take advantage of some great student benefits and discounts available to you during your time at NMIT.

 When you're a student every dollar counts right?
 So it's great when a business acknowledges your study effort and offers you a discount.
 To fully benefit, make sure you have your valid NMIT student ID card on you at all times.
 Your student ID card is all you need for the best discounts in Nelson, Motueka and Marlborough.

 Take a look at the Student discount directory(external link) for Te Tauihi (Top of the South).